Residence permits for researchers

 - have enough money for your stay in Sweden and to be able to pay your travel home

-- have, or have applied for, comprehensive health insurance that is valid for care in Sweden
+- have, or have applied for, comprehensive health insurance (if you will be in Sweden for a maximum of one year)

 - pay a fee in most cases (application fees for work permits).